-Georgia’s current research explores migration dynamics and diplomacy between the Horn of Africa and the Gulf States and seeks to understand what role cities such as Riyadh and Dubai play, and have played, in global systems of displacement and humanitarianism.
+Georgia’s current research explores migration dynamics and diplomacy between the Horn of Africa and the Gulf States and seeks to understand what role states such as Saudi Arabia and the United Arab Emirates play, and have played, in global systems of displacement and humanitarianism.
 Through tracing the experiences of displaced individuals who have opted to realise certain forms of ‘protection’ in states where refugee status is not available to them, this project will ask questions about alternatives to asylum and the history of so-called ‘non-traditional donors’ in providing them.

 Her broader research interests include: critical approaches to durable solutions; the cancellation and end of refugee status; displacement in the Horn of Africa; and Eritrean politics.